cudoventures/cudos-example-smart-contracts/README.md

 # Functions:

 - AddProperty(rent)

-  - **Properties**
+  - Properties
     - It is used to list the property for rent.
-The caller of this function will be the renter of that property.
+The caller of this function will be the Renter of that property.
-    - If the renter is listing property first time, will register as a renter else update list with newly listed properties
+    - If the Renter is listing property first time, will register as a Renter else update the list with newly listed properties
-    - Rent amount must be in the native currency of the chain ie.. cudos in this case.
+    - The rent amount must be in the native currency of the chain ie.. cudos in this case.
     - Property is assigned with propertyid
-    - PropertyId is auto-incremental id ie... if the contract has 100 properties (listed by different renter) then id would start from 1 to 100 and the next property id will be 101.
+    - PropertyId is auto-incremental id ie... if the contract has 100 properties (listed by a different Renter) then the id would start from 1 to 100 and the next property id will be 101.
 - RequestForLease(propertyId)
   - Properties
     - The caller of this function is Rentee who wants to rent a property and will pay rent + security in desired denomination mentioned in the contract ie.. native currency.
-    - Locks rent of the first month with a security deposit which is equivalent to one month rent to the contract ie.. rentee needs to lock 2x amount of rent.
+    - Locks rent of the first month with a security deposit which is equivalent to one month rent to the contract ie...
+Rentee needs to lock 2x amount of rent.
     - This rent of the first month + security is released when the Renter of the property accepts the rent.
-    - If amount provided by rentee is more than one month rent + security then refund the excess rent to the rentee.
+    - If the amount provided by the Rentee is more than one month’s rent + security then refund the excess rent to the Rentee.
   - Technical details
     - If the denomination of the amount passed is different as mentioned inside the contract then throw an error named **InvalidDenom.**
     - If property id is not present inside the contract then throw an error **NotFound.**
     - If the amount passed to this function is less than rent + security throw an error **LessThanRent.**
 - PayRent(propertyId)
   - Properties
-    - It can only be done after renter accepted the rentee.
+    - It can only be done after the Renter accepted the Rentee.
-    - Can only be called by the rentee of the flat within completion of month.
+    - Can only be called by the Rentee of the flat within the completion of the month.
-    - If rentee pay the rent after 1 month then it is expired.
+    - If the Rentee pays the rent after 1 month then it is expired.
-    - If rentee paid rent twice in the month then rentee agrement is valid for two months.
+    - If the Rentee paid rent twice in the month then the Rentee agreement is valid for two months.
-    - If amount provided by rentee is more than one month rent then refund the excess rent to the rentee.
+    - If the amount provided by the Rentee is more than one month’s rent then refund the excess rent to the Rentee.
   - Technical details
     - If the denomination of the amount passed is different as mentioned inside the contract then throw an error named **InvalidDenom.**
     - If property id is not present inside the contract then throw an error **NotFound.**
     - If the amount passed to this function is less than rent + security throw an error **LessThanRent.**
-    - If Rentee of the property and caller of the function is not same then throw error **InvalidRentee.**
+    - If Rentee of the property and caller of the function is not the same then throw the error **InvalidRentee.**
     - If expiration time does not exist then throw an error **ExpirationDoesNotExist.**
 - AcceptLease(propertyId)
   - Properties
     - Can be called only by Renter of the property
     - The rent of the first month locked inside the contract is released to the Renter
-    - Also update the expiration date with one month.
+    - Also, update the expiration date by one month.
   - Technical details
     - If property id is not present inside the contract then throw an error **NotFound.**
     - If Rentee of the property is not present then error **IsNotRented.**
-    - If caller is not Renter then throw error **InvalidRenter**
+    - If the caller is not Renter then throw error **InvalidRenter**
 - RejectLease(propertyId)
   - Properties
-    - It is used to reject the rentee and release the amount locked by the rentee for a given property.
+    - It is used to reject the Rentee and release the amount locked by the Rentee for a given property.
     - Can be called only by Renter of the property
     - The rent of the first month+security locked inside the contract is released to the Rentee
-    - Also update the expiration date with None.
+    - Also, update the expiration date with None.
-    - Update rentee with None.
+    - Update Rentee with None.
   - Technical details
     - If property id is not present inside the contract then throw an error **NotFound.**
     - If Rentee of the property is not present then error **IsNotRented.**
-    - If caller is not Renter then throw error **InvalidRenter**
+    - If the caller is not Renter then throw error **InvalidRenter**
 - TerminateLease(propertyId)
   - Properties
-    - can be called by Renter of the property and is used to terminate the lease only if Rentee defaults on any month rent.
+    - can be called by the Renter of the property and is used to terminate the lease only if Rentee defaults on any month’s rent.
-    - Release the security deposit to rentee.
+    - Release the security deposit to Rentee.
     - Update the expiration date with **None**
-    - Remove the rentee with that property id.
+    - Remove the Rentee with that property id.
   - Technical details
     - If property id is not present inside the contract then throw an error **NotFound.**
-    - If caller is not Renter then throw error **InvalidRenter**
+    - If the caller is not Renter then throw error **InvalidRenter**
-    - If rent agreement is not expired then Renter can not terminate the agreement and throw error **NotExpired.**
+    - If the rental agreement is not expired then Renter can not terminate the agreement and throw the error **NotExpired.**
-    - If expiration date is not present then throw error **IsNotRented.**
+    - If an expiration date is not present then throw the error **IsNotRented.**
-    - If rentee is not present then throw error **InvalidRentee.**
+    - If the Rentee is not present then throw the error **InvalidRentee.**
 - ShowAllAvailable()
   - Properties
-    - It is use to view unrented properties
+    - It is used to view unrented properties
 - ShowAllProperites()
   - Properties
     - It is used to view all properties.
 - PropertyInfo(id)
   - Properties
-    - It is to view owner, rentee and rent.
+    - It is to view Renter, Rentee, and rent.
+  - Technical details
+    - If id is not present then throw a **StdError::NotFound {kind: String::from("property not found"),}**
+- GetOwner
+  - Properties
+    - Get the address of the owner of the contract.

 # Guides